alexhkurz/SmartContractsSummer2022/Tutorial/PayAndGuess/README.md

     }
     ```

+## Further Exercises (without solutions)

-- The current solution incentivizes to pay as little as possible.
+- The last solution above incentivizes to pay as little as possible.
 Implement a variation that improves on this.

 ## References